Digital Extremes: Projects

 Digital Extremes started development of Warframe, a free-to-play title, in 2000.
 Digital Extremes launched Warframe on PC in March 2013, PlayStation 4 in November, and on Xbox One in September 2014.
-The company released Warframe on Nintendo Switch in November 2018.
-Digital Extremes continues to refresh this games-as-a-service title on a regular basis with updates including "Plains of Eidolon" (October 2017), "The Sacrifice" (June 2018), "Fortuna" (November 2018), the Nightwave series (February 2019), "The Jovian Concord" (May 2019), "Empyrean" (Christmas 2019), "Heart of Deimos" (August 2020), "The New War" (December 2021), "Angels of the Zariman" (April 2022), "The Duviri Paradox" (April 2023), and "Warframe 1999" (December 2024).
+The company released Warframe on Nintendo Switch in November 2018, PlayStation 5 in November 2020, Xbox Series X/S in April 2021, iOS in February 2024, Android in Canada on February 11, 2026 followed by a global release on February 18, 2026, and Nintendo Switch 2 on March 25, 2026.
+Digital Extremes continues to refresh this games-as-a-service title on a regular basis with updates including "Plains of Eidolon" (October 2017), "The Sacrifice" (June 2018), "Fortuna" (November 2018), the Nightwave series (February 2019), "The Jovian Concord" (May 2019), "Empyrean" (Christmas 2019), "Heart of Deimos" (August 2020), "The New War" (December 2021), "Angels of the Zariman" (April 2022), "The Duviri Paradox" (April 2023), "Warframe 1999" (December 2024) and "The Old Peace" (December 2025).

 Digital Extremes worked with developer n-Space to develop the fantasy role-playing video game, Sword Coast Legends, set within the Dungeons & Dragons franchise.

 Digital Extremes developed The Amazing Eternals, a team-based multiplayer online first-person shooter video game.
 The game was announced and entered closed alpha on May 23, 2017, under the development codename "Keystone".
 Closed beta began three months later on August 29.
 By October, development was "paused", according to a forum post by a staff member.
 The cancellation of the project and Digital Extremes' decision to refocus on its more successful title Warframe was later attributed in part the commercial failure of LawBreakers and the lack of interest in The Amazing Eternals closed beta.

 The team worked with Madison, Wisconsin-based developer Human Head Studios to publish Survived By, a free-to-play bullet-hell MMO with crafting and role-playing elements.
 Survived By was shut down as of April 2019.

-During TennoCon 2022, Digital Extremes announced Soulframe, an upcoming fantasy MMORPG.
-It also said that it would be publishing a massively multiplayer online game from Airship Syndicate, Wayfinder, but after Wayfinders release in August 2023, Digital Extremes cut their external games division, leaving Wayfinder under Airship Syndicate's control.
+During TennoCon 2022, Digital Extremes announced Soulframe, a fantasy MMORPG currently playable via a pre-alpha version titled Soulframe Preludes.
+It also said that it would be publishing a massively multiplayer online game from Airship Syndicate, Wayfinder, but after Wayfinders release in August 2023, Digital Extremes cut its external games division, leaving Wayfinder under Airship Syndicate's control.

+On November 25, 2025, Digital Extremes launched the Founders program for Soulframe.
+The Founders program is expected to continue until later in 2026, and will also be available at the time of the game's release on consoles.